ay-lab/FitHiChIP/README.md

 				gunzip MboI_hg19_RE_Fragments.bed.gz

-Note: For test data involving different reference genome and restriction fragment, user needs to first download or arrange for such reference genome, restriction fragment, and reference peak information.
-Subsequently, location of those data needs to be mentioned via the configuration file (see below for a detailed description of configuration file).
+Note: For test data involving different reference genome and restriction fragments, user needs to first download or arrange for such reference genome, restriction fragment, and reference peak information.
+Subsequently, location (path) of these files needs to be mentioned via the configuration file (described below in detail).

 Download data (mandatory step)
 ------------------------------

-	With respect to the above mentioned valid pairs and peak files, user needs to download / copy a few files and place them within the "TestData" folder:
+	Given the above mentioned valid pairs and peak files, user needs to first download / copy a few files and place them within the "TestData" folder:

 		1) chromosome size file (of the reference chromosome hg19): Download by using the following link: